-This is a guest post from Kathrin Halbich of The Ambitious Bee, a German graduate student living in London.
-We recently connected on Facebook due to our shared interest in helping others advance their education and careers while seeing the world, and I asked her to share her tips for an international job search.
+This is a guest post from Kathrin Halbich of Germany, who did her graduate studies in London.
+We connected on Facebook due to our shared interest in helping others advance their education and careers while seeing the world, and I asked her to share her tips for an international job search.

 Looking for a job can be stressful and filled with challenges.
 It requires a strategic approach and – on top of that – a healthy dose of self-confidence.
 And as if that were not enough, “mobility” is today’s most popular buzzword.
 It is almost expected of you that you should be willing to move to the other side of the world for your job.
 But, hey, maybe that’s exactly what you want.